Antonis77/RepData_PeerAssessment1/PA1_template.md

 ```
 ## What is the average daily activity pattern?

-First we make the graph
+First we make the graph.
+It is important to notice that x-axis represents the 5-min interval in terms of time and not integer number.
+The format is the so called microwave or military time.

 ```r